stackrox/collector/ansible/README.md

 | COLLECTOR_TEST | Which integration test make target to run. (e.g. integration-test-process-network) | ci-integration-tests |
 | VM_TYPE | Which kind of VMs to create on GCP (as listed above) | all |

+Note: other environment variables that may affect the operation of the integration tests can be used to modify behavior.
+See [the integration tests README](../integration-tests/README.md) for details.

 ## Secrets & Creds

 The make targets expect some secrets to exist within a secrets.yml file in the